Source: Quwa.org

 What sets the AM-350S apart is its blend of operational sophistication and strategic foresight.
 It is not a reaction to India’s capabilities but a proactive tool designed to ensure Pakistan remains a credible player in South Asia’s security architecture.
 As the system becomes operational, it will redefine how Pakistan manages both its immediate security needs and its long-term strategic objectives.

-Awais Raoof is Director Blue Surge Pvt Ltd, co-developer of AM-350S with NRTC.
-He is also editor-in-chief of Pakistan Politico and Chairman BoG, University of Lahore.
+Awais Raoof is the Director, Shareholder of Blue Surge Pvt Ltd, co-developer of AM-350S with NRTC.
+He is also the editor-in-chief of Pakistan Politico and Chairman BoG, University of Lahore.